-Civil Services are jobs like IAS, IPS, IFS, IRS etc. directly related with public service and are widely considered prestigious in India.
+Civil Services are jobs like IAS, IPS, IFS, IRS etc. directly related to public service and are widely considered prestigious in India.
 UPSC (Union Public Service Commission) conducts Civil Service Exams for Central Government job vacancies.
 Click to know more about Civil Services Exam.

 IAS is the short form of Indian Administrative Service.
 Click to know more about IAS.

 What is the salary of an IAS officer?

 IAS salary structure consists of different Pay Scales: Junior Scale, Senior Scales, Super Time Scale, Above Super Time Scales etc. Each of the pay scales further consists of different pay bands.
 Click to know more about the salary of an IAS officer.

 Any degree (graduation).
 It may be regular or distant.
 The candidate must hold a degree of any of Universities incorporated by an Act of the Central or State Legislature in India or other educational institutions established by an Act of Parliament or declared to be deemed as a University Under Section-3 of the University Grants Commission Act, 1956, or possess an equivalent qualification.
-For details refer: Educational Qualification Requirement for IAS Exam.
+For details refer to Educational Qualification Requirement for IAS Exam.

 If you are a beginner, then the best place to start should be the article ‘UPSC Exam Guidance for beginners: How to start IAS preparation?’.

 What are the books to read for each subject in Prelims and Mains?

-Qn: Does clearias.com offer free study materials?
+Does clearias.com offer free study materials?

 Yes.
 You can, particularly if you are good at self-study.
 We are not against classroom coaching.
 There are good institutes and teachers who help aspirants save a lot of time and effort.
 But not all coaching institutes provide quality service, so if you wish to join one, do that after proper research.
-It should also be noted that with the advent of technology, guidance and study materials can be sought online.
-Our website (www.clearias.com) and mobile app (Clear IAS) provides free guidance and study materials to lakhs of aspirants who can’t afford classroom coaching.
-You can also learn and compete with thousands of aspirants across India by attempting ClearIAS full length timed online mock test series with negative marking for UPSC Prelims.
+It should also be noted that with the advent of technology, guidance and study materials can be bought online.
+Our website (www.clearias.com) and mobile app (Clear IAS) provide free guidance and study materials to lakhs of aspirants who can’t afford classroom coaching.
+You can also learn and compete with thousands of aspirants across India by attempting the ClearIAS full length timed online mock test series with negative marking for UPSC Prelims.
 Read our article ‘Can I Clear IAS Exam Without Coaching Classes?‘ to get an overall idea.

 What are the useful websites for IAS exam preparation?

-Check the list of ‘Useful Websites for IAS Preparation‘.
+Check the list of ‘Useful Websites for IAS Preparation.

 Yes.
 Check the link UPSC Previous Year Question Papers.

-Qn: Will there be negative marks or different marks for Preliminary Questions?
+Will there be negative marks or different marks for Preliminary Questions?

 There will be negative marking for incorrect answers for all questions except some of the questions where the negative marking will be inbuilt in the form of different marks being awarded to the most appropriate and not so appropriate answer for such questions.

-Qn: Can you clarify some common doubts regarding UPSC Civil Services Prelims Application?
+Can you clarify some common doubts regarding UPSC Civil Services Prelims Application?

-The Main Examination will consist of written examination and an interview test.
+The Main Examination will consist of a written examination and an interview test.
 The written examination will consist of 9 papers of the conventional essay type.
 Two papers (out of 9) will be of qualifying in nature.
-Marks obtained for all the compulsory papers (Paper–I to Paper-VII) and Marks obtained in Interview for Personality Test will be counted for ranking.
-Read UPSC Civil Services Exam syllabus to know more.
+Marks obtained for all the compulsory papers (Paper–I to Paper-VII) and Marks obtained in the Interview for Personality Test will be counted for ranking.
+Read the UPSC Civil Services Exam syllabus to know more.

-Qn: Which optional subject should I choose for UPSC Mains?
+Which optional subject should I choose for UPSC Mains?

 UPSC has given a list of around 50 optional subjects to choose from.
 Read our article ‘How to select IAS Mains optional subject?‘ for more details.

 Most of the questions in the general studies paper in Prelims and Mains are related to Humanities background.
-But it is neither necessary nor advisable to take Humanities as your graduation stream just to clear UPSC exam.
-Graduation should be based upon your taste – it can be humanities, science, engineering, literature or management.
+But it is neither necessary nor advisable to take Humanities as your graduation stream just to clear the UPSC exam.
+Graduation should be based on your taste – it can be humanities, science, engineering, literature or management.
 For graduation, select any stream you like to study for 3-4 years.
 You are free to choose any optional subject for UPSC Mains and it may not be the one you studied for graduation.

 Will there be minimum qualifying marks for UPSC Mains Compulsory Papers?

 The Commission has the discretion to fix qualifying marks in any or all the subjects of the examination.
-For 2015, the minimum mark is 25% for Indian language and English language.
+For 2015, the minimum mark is 25% for the Indian language and English language.
 For GS1, GS2, GS3 and GS4 the minimum mark expected is 10%.

-Qn: Will UPSC deduct marks for bad handwriting?
+Will UPSC deduct marks for bad handwriting?

 If a candidate’s handwriting is not easily legible, a deduction will be made on this account from the total marks otherwise accruing to him.

 Can you clarify some common doubts regarding UPSC Civil Services Mains Application (Detailed Application Form)?

 Please read the article: Check List For The Candidates Attending UPSC Interview.

 Will there be minimum qualifying marks for UPSC Interview?

 The interview will carry 275 marks (with no minimum qualifying marks).

-Qn: If the overall marks of two or more candidates are equal, how is relative merit between such candidates decided?
+If the overall marks of two or more candidates are equal, how is relative merit between such candidates decided?

-Qn: Can candidates use calculators in UPSC Civil Services Exam?
+Can candidates use calculators in UPSC Civil Services Exam?

 Not for UPSC Civil Services Preliminary Exam.
 But candidates will be allowed the use of Scientific (Non-Programmable type) Calculators at the conventional (Essay) type examination of UPSC, ie Mains Exam.
-Programmable type calculators will however not be allowed and the use of such calculators shall tantamount to resorting to unfair means by the candidates.
+Programmable type calculators will however not be allowed and the use of such calculators shall be tantamount to resorting to unfair means by the candidates.
 Loaning or interchanging of calculators in the Examination Hall is not permitted.
 It is also important to note that candidates are not permitted to use calculators for answering objective type papers (Test Booklets).
-They should not therefore bring the same inside the Examination Hall.
+They should not, therefore, bring the same inside the Examination Hall.